namibj/zaia/README.md

 Zaia currently targets Lua 5.4.
 We expect to support newer versions as they come out with possible support for older versions if breaking changes are made to the reference.

+We always require parenthesis for function calls to promote consistent and readable code.
 We do not support the `goto` functionality included with PUC-Rio Lua for ethical reasons.

 We use parts of the PUC-Rio test suite in combination with custom tests to ensure that the implementation is correct.